Skip to main content

 If a worker is in a broken state and needs to be removed:

-# Delete a worker entirely (shows a confirmation prompt)
+# Delete a worker entirely by ID (shows a confirmation prompt)

-# Delete the worker defined in the current directory
+# Delete the worker in the current directory

 geoengine delete

-# Delete a specific version only (removes image, mapping, and snapshot)
+# Delete a specific tag only (removes image, mapping, and snapshot)

 After deleting, re-apply the worker with geoengine apply to recreate it cleanly.